JuGid/automatic-breadcrumbs/docs/index.md

 ### Collection
 You can also create your own method storing breadcrumbs.
 Simply create a class implementing the Jugid\AutomaticBreadcrumbs\Collection\CollectionInterface, tag it as `jugid.automati_breadcrumbs.collection` in your `services.yaml` and set it in the bundle configuration.
 The default collection works as the bundle is supposed to work.
-The default collection implements this methods :

 ```php
 public function addBreadcrumb(BreadcrumbInterface $breadcrumb, string $namespace = 'default'): self;